-Those seeking adventure can opt to rent a boat and sail out to islands such as Diaporos or Ammouliani.
+Alternatively, Neos Marmaras and Parthenonas are great choices if you want to hike and get back to nature.
+If you are seeking adventure, you can opt to rent a boat and sail out to islands such as Diaporos and Peristeri.

 Getting to Halkidiki

 Today, Mount Olympus is designated as a National Park.
-It is possible to hike to the peak of the mountain, though reaching the top requires overnight camping.
-(The entire trekking time to the peak is approximately 20 hours).
+It is possible to hike to the peak of the mountain.

-Those preferring a shorter hike can follow the trails that lead around the base of the mountain, or partway up.
+f you prefer a shorter hike you can follow the trails that lead around the base of the mountain, or ascend part of the way up.
 Various freshwater springs and waterfalls greet you on your trek up the mountain and make a refreshing place to stop and relax.

 Getting to Mount Olympus

 To reach Mount Olympus from Thessaloniki, you need to take the train or bus to Litochoro.
-Litochoro is 6km from Olympus so from there you should take a taxi.
+Litochoro is 6km from Olympus.
+From there you should take a taxi.